After spending a few nights in Jangalia Gaon, near Bhimtal and in Kesar Devi, in Almora, I decided to move to Binsar.

 Here’s how it looks on the map:

-Again, the chances of spotting the snow-capped Himalayas at a distance depends on the condition of the light.
+Again, the chances of spotting the snow-capped Himalayas at a distance depend on the condition of the light.
 Visit early morning (before sunrise) or in the evening for a better view.

 When I visited Raikholi (in the month of October at 10 in the morning) it was very hazy for a good view.
 But since Raikholi is perched on a hill-top I still decided to put my tree-hanging flying tent and enjoy being on top of the hill with panoramic views for some time.

 Enjoy Village Life

 For slow-travellers, enjoying the laidback vibe of village Kholsir can be of great interest.
 Watch locals sharing smiles and shouting conversations from one rooftop to the other.